-Bigg Boss Tamil 3 House's Big Secret Has Been Revealed By A Contestant!
+Bigg Boss Tamil 3 House's Big Secret Has Been Revealed By Contestant!

 Bigg Boss Tamil 3 was expected to garner everyone's attention after its commencement and the show hosted by Kamal Haasan has met all those expectations with the TRP ratings suggesting that the reality show has turned out to be the favourite pick of the audiences